fcbg-platforms/eeg-wiki/doc/ant-neuro.rst

 boxes are used, the order is ``Amplifier <- A <- B <- C <- D``.
 Any box can be removed from the chain, but the order must be preserved.

-Finally, a stimulation device or computer delivering TTL pulses on the 'trigger' channel can be connected.
+Finally, a stimulation device or computer delivering TTL pulses on the ``trigger`` channel can be connected.
 Typically, a DB-25 (parallel port) cable is used.

 .. note::